Scalingo/documentation/_posts/internals/2000-01-01-x-request-id.md

 ### Other languages

-Each language should be able the header as it's a standard HTTP header.
+Each language should be able to read the header as it is a standard HTTP header.
 Don't hesitate to reach us if you need help getting the header information.